Upgraded free independence phenomena for random unitaries: Introduction

 Note that this theorem is not stated in terms of Pinsker algebras because we have no assumptions on the $\cM_i$ other than Connes embeddability, so we have not assumed that $h(\cM_i) = 0$.
-In fact, in the proof, we embed $\cM_i$ into $\cR^{\cU}$ and study Pinsker algebras of these copies of $\cR^{\cU}$ inside a their free product.
+In fact, in the proof, we embed $\cM_i$ into $\cR^{\cU}$ and study Pinsker algebras of these copies of $\cR^{\cU}$ inside their free product.
 One can deduce that the algebras $\cA_i = \bigvee_{u\in \mathcal{H}(\cM_i)} \cP_{u}$ generated by the Pinsker algebras of Haar unitaries in $\cM_i$ are freely independent.
-Alternatively, it would be natural to state the theorem in terms of Pinsker algebras \emph{relative} to $\cM_i$, that is, maximal algebras with entropy $0$ relative to $\cM_i$ (see \cite[\S 6]{JekelCoveringEntropy}), but we wanted to avoid the technical groundwork necessary for defining relative entropy.
+Alternatively, it would be natural to state the theorem in terms of Pinsker algebras \emph{relative} to $\cM_i$, that is, maximal algebras with entropy $0$ conditioned on $\cM_i$ (see \cite[\S 6]{JekelCoveringEntropy}), though for the sake of length we do not develop this perspective fully here.

 Theorem \ref{thm: free products} in particular gives a new proof and generalization of the freeness result for commutants of Houdayer-Ioana \cite[Theorem B]{houdayer2023asymptotic} in the case of Connes embeddable free products.
-However, we cannot handle though the case of amalgamated free products through this method.
-Indeed, it is not even known if free products with amalgamation over a non-amenable algebra preserve Connes embeddability, and if the amalgam is diffuse amenable, we expect similar issues to arise as in \cite[Remark 5.13]{freePinsker}.
+However, we cannot handle the case of amalgamated free products through this method.
+Indeed, it is not even known if free products with amalgamation over a non-amenable algebra preserve Connes embeddability, and even if the amalgam is diffuse amenable, we expect similar issues to arise as in \cite[Remark 5.13]{freePinsker}.